-If you can’t pay your mortgage because of coronavirus, ask your mortgage lender how they can help you.
+If you can't pay your mortgage because of coronavirus, ask your mortgage lender how they can help you.
 For example, they might let you pay less for a short time.
-Or they might let you pay nothing for a few months - this is called a payment holiday or a payment deferral.
+Or they might let you delay paying for a few months - this is called a payment deferral or a payment holiday.

-If you already have a payment holiday, you might be able to extend it.
+If you already have a payment deferral, you might be able to extend it.

-Think carefully about whether any changes to your mortgage payments is right for you.
-For example, when your payment holidays ends you'll need to make up for the payments you missed, plus interest added during the payment holiday.
+Think carefully about whether any changes to your mortgage payments are right for you.
+For example, when your payment deferral ends, you'll need to make up for the payments you missed, plus interest added during the deferral.
 This means you'll have to either:

 - pay more each month

 You might have other options to keep paying your mortgage, like increasing your income by claiming benefits, or claiming on an insurance policy.

 To find the correct solution for a mortgage problem you have to understand why you are having difficulty paying your mortgage.
 You can only work out the best solution for your circumstances if you understand why the problem exists.
 If you are having difficulty paying a secured loan you will also have to find a solution with some priority as your home could be threatened.
 For example, if you are only a few months behind with your payments and you have not had a drop in income you might be able to negotiate with the lender to pay back the arrears over a few months.